 In Azerbaijan, IDG implemented, the Azerbaijan Competitiveness and Trade Project, a flagship USAID Economic Growth Project that consisted of the following three components:

 Improve Domestic Business Environment: Development of the non-oil economy, especially the agriculture sector which employs about 40% of the population, is the most important development challenge facing the country.
 While there are many highly educated and capable individuals in business and government across Azerbaijan, a quantitative analysis of the impact of current practices on the economy, particularly outside of the oil-funded domain, is absent.
-Under this component, USAID supports a series of activities that will produce and disseminate economic analysis and economic knowledge and capacity building, with the goal of providing impetus for policy change.
-This component aims to:
+Under this component, USAID supported a series of activities that will produce and disseminate economic analysis and economic knowledge and capacity building, with the goal of providing impetus for policy change.
+This component aimed to:

 - Build and sustain the case for economic reform in Azerbaijan

 - Facilitate changes to business-related laws, regulations, and administrative procedures so as to improve the business climate, particularly in the non-oil sectors

 - Enhance the capacity within the central bank to maintain stability within the financial sector.